Manuvr/ManuvrOS/README.md

 -   ManuvrOS
 -   DataStructures
 -   StringBuilder

-Each library has an examples directory that ought to be visible from the IDE when properly installed.

 Additionally, to overcome the Arduino library-within-library limitation, please follow [these instructions](http://www.joshianlindsay.com/index.php?id=147) to make your IDE treat gcc a little better: